 We like to drink our Whiskey Sours on the rocks with a toasted orange twist and Luxardo cherry garnishes.
 These garnishes look great.
 Plus, there’s nothing better than eating that cherry after it soaks up some of the cocktail.

-Click here to buy a jar of Luxardo cherries if you can’t find them at your local liquor store or specialty market.
+Buy a jar of Luxardo cherries from Amazon if you can’t find them at your local liquor store or specialty market.

 Whiskey Sour Variations

 We’re going to go on a limb and suggest that there’s no need to modify the classic Whiskey Sour recipe.
 It’s that good.
 However, we fully support you crafting it to your personal taste.
 Here are some experimentation ideas to consider: